ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ### Delete your temporary administrator

-If you've been following along with this tutorial, delete user Bob, so that his administrator permissions cannot be exploited.
+If you've been following along with this tutorial, delete user Bob so that his administrator permissions cannot be exploited.

 ### How exactly does Abbey work?

 Abbey has two components:
-- The Abbey web application
+- The Abbey web application.
 - Your GitHub repository with the Terraform configuration files.

 Users and administrators interact with the app to request, approve, and revoke access.

-When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub Action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server.
+When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server.

 ### What things can I manage with Abbey?

 Abbey specializes in linking resources to users.
 Use it for any and all access management, but leave the resource provisioning itself in plain Terraform code.

 ### How does Abbey fit into my existing state files and GitHub repository for my project?
-If you're new to Terraform, you might have added your `main.tf` file directory to your application's Git repository.
+If you're new to Terraform, you might have added your `main.tf` file directory to your application Git repository.
 It's better to make a new repository for it, dedicated to infrastructure management.

-You should also make another repository, so that you have one repository for infrastructure configuration, and one for access configuration.
+You should also make another repository, so that you have one repository for infrastructure configuration and one for access configuration.
 If you prefer to use only one repository, you can split your Terraform files into separate [modules](https://developer.hashicorp.com/terraform/language/modules).

-Your configuration file, `main.tf` can also be split into separate files for easier management.
+Your configuration file `main.tf` can also be split into separate files for easier management.
 Terraform will use all configuration files it has access to when updating your AWS state.

 Terraform defaults to storing your state file locally.
-And if you're using Abbey Starter Kits, the default is store the state file on the Abbey servers.
+And if you're using Abbey Starter Kits, the default is to store the state file on the Abbey servers.
 Neither of these defaults is safe.
 Rather store your state file in a versioned online service specifically designed for secrets, like AWS S3 or Terraform Cloud.
 Read more about this [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
-You should also use GitHub secrets and Terraform variables instead of hard-coding secrets into your configuration files.
+You should also use GitHub secrets and Terraform variables instead of hard coding secrets into your configuration files.

 ### What are the benefits of Abbey over using Terraform alone?

-- Simplicity: The initial configuration of Abbey will take a few hours, but after that users can see all resources on a single page, and request access in a single click, while administrators can grant it in another click.
+- Simplicity: The initial configuration of Abbey will take a few hours, but after that, users can see all resources on a single page and request access in a single click, while administrators can grant it in another click.
 - Auditing: Abbey stores all access requests and changes in your GitHub repository as pull requests, actions, and code merges.
 You can use this as an audit history to know who had access to a resource at any point in time.
 - Reduction of human error: Since granting access is automated, administrators no longer have to adjust Terraform configuration files manually and then apply them.
 This reduces the chance that access will be incorrectly set.

 ### What are the disadvantages of Abbey?

-- Unlike Terraform/OpenTofu, Abbey has no free local version.
-For companies of more than twenty users, you need to pay for the service.
+- Unlike Terraform or OpenTofu, Abbey has no free local version.
+Companies with more than twenty users need to pay for the service.
 - You can manage access only through the Abbey website.
-If Abbey's site goes offline, you will no longer be able to manage your access through it.
-While waiting for the site to return you will have to make Terraform configuration changes manually again.
+If the Abbey site goes offline, you will no longer be able to manage your access through it.
+While waiting for the site to return, you will have to make Terraform configuration changes manually again.

-You aren't locked in to the service, however.
+You aren't locked into the service, however.
 If you wish to stop using Abbey, you can unlink your Abbey account from your GitHub repository and return to managing your users manually with Terraform or AWS alone.
 Running `terraform state pull` will download your state file from Abbey, like any remote server.

 <!-- ### What are the alternatives to Abbey for access governance?